gantech/sviv_2d/README.md

 #### python/HHTAlpha

 Misc. scripts for checking HHT Alpha-method implementation for time integration.

-These do not serve any important purpose other than scratch work.
+"hht_test.py" is used for verification of the nalu-wind simulation against known lift/drag values.
+This file requires the .yaml file produced by constructing a model.
+It currently uses "chord_3dof.yaml".